ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/client-api/widget-object-functions/tab/visibletab.html.markdown

 Hide/show a tab.

-Please note that you cannot make a selected tab invisible.
+Please note that you cannot make a selected tab invisible, and that you cannot use an array of tabs. ie

+     app.w("Tab").visibleTab([1,2],false);
+will not work

 ## Example